An-4lchemist/RISCV-Project/README.md

 # RISCV-Project
 Assembler and Disassembler for Risc-V architecture
-Current supports all R-Type and I-Type instructions of RV32I
+Currently supports all R-Type and I-Type instructions of RV32I

 Input assembly program in data.s
 Run Assembler.py